Parents, Families, & Support Systems

 The financial responsibility of a member.
 Dues can range in amount from campus to campus, but are used for chapter facility operations, social and sisterhood events, scholastic programming, and recruitment costs.

 Some, not all, Theta chapters have a chapter house/facility.
 Most chapters expect a member to live in the facility at some point during her membership.
-“Live-in” expectations are different from chapter to chapter.
+Live-in expectations are different from chapter to chapter.

 A service performed by initiated members following the completion of the member orientation program.
 During initiation, new members will formally join the chapter by participating in Theta’s private ritual ceremonies.
 Alcohol is prohibited at any activities in conjunction with initiation.